L-carnitine is a naturally occurring amino acid derivative that's often taken as a supplement.

 The standard dose of L-carnitine is 500–2,000 mg per day.

-Although the dosage varies from study to study, here is an overview of the use and dose for each form:
+Although dosage varies from study to study, here is an overview of the use and dose for each form:

-- Acetyl-L-Carnitine: This form is best for brain health and function.
+- Acetyl-L-carnitine: This form is best for brain health and function.
 Doses vary from 600–2,500 mg per day.

-- L-Carnitine L-Tartrate: This form is most effective for exercise performance.
+- L-carnitine L-tartrate: This form is most effective for exercise performance.
 Doses vary from 1,000–4,000 mg per day.

-- Propionyl-L-Carnitine: This form is best for improving blood flow in those with high blood pressure or related health conditions.
+- Propionyl-L-carnitine: This form is best for improving blood flow in those with high blood pressure or related health conditions.
 Doses vary from 400–1,000 mg per day.

-Summary: Although the recommended dose varies, around 500–2,000 mg (0.5–2 grams) seems to be both safe and effective.
+Summary Although the recommended dose varies, around 500–2,000 mg (0.5–2 grams) seems to be both safe and effective.

-Out of all the different forms, acetyl-L-carnitine and L-carnitine are the most popular and seem to be most effective.
+Of the different forms, acetyl-L-carnitine and L-carnitine are the most popular and seem to be most effective.